me13foundation/monorepo/docs/architectural-compliance-review-2024.md

 - ✅ **JSONObject Migration** - Schema definitions use proper JSON types instead of `dict[str, Any]`

 **Optional Enhancements** (Low Priority):
-- 🟡 **Frontend API Client** - Could be enhanced with more sophisticated error handling (functional as-is)
+- 🟡 **Component Registry Plugins** - Expand registry to support third-party extensions
-- 🟡 **Transform Module Types** - Further type refinement possible in complex transformation modules (strategic overrides acceptable)
+- 🟡 **Packaging/JSON Type Refinement** - Additional typing work could reduce the remaining overrides

 **The codebase is production-ready with excellent type safety compliance.** The architectural foundation is solid, and all critical type safety issues have been resolved.
-The remaining `Any` usage is strategic and well-contained in complex transformation/validation modules.
+The remaining `Any` usage is strategic and well-contained in Dash presentation glue and JSON/packaging utilities.

 **Final Assessment**: 🟢 **EXCELLENT** - 95% alignment with architectural guidelines